Carriello History, Family Crest & Coats of Arms

 The surname Carriello was first found in Castile, one of the Christian kingdoms of medieval Spain.

-Important Dates for the Carriello family
+Early History of the Carriello family

 This web page shows only a small excerpt of our Carriello research.
 Another 71 words (5 lines of text) covering the years 1244, 1625 and 1721 are included under the topic Early Carriello History in all our PDF Extended History products and printed products wherever possible.